 - Education and materiality understanding ESG, its importance and how to identify material ESG issues. - Governance how to optimise governance structures to identify and manage ESG risks and opportunities. - Strategy how to set a sustainability strategy and develop an ESG policy. - Risk management how to incorporate ESG into risk management processes. - Metrics and targets how to set measurable ESG KPIs and targets.

-We aim to continue the series on a quarterly basis moving through 2023 and beyond.
-The full series is available to view here: ESG webinar series - Gresham House Ventures
+The full series is available to view here: ESG webinar series - Gresham House Ventures.